Wellington Airport: 1947–1959

 Paraparaumu Airport soon became the country's busiest airport, but it was deemed unsuitable for large aircraft due to adverse terrain.
 Between 1950 and 1954, TEAL (the forerunner of Air New Zealand) also operated flying boats to Australia from a base in Evans Bay.

 Rongotai was still used for a frequent service to Blenheim and Nelson in 14-seater de Havilland Herons.
 Wellington Aero Club continued to operate from Rongotai, and the airport was also used occasionally by Royal New Zealand Air Force aircraft as well as ambulance aircraft transporting patients to Wellington Hospital.
 The Aircraft Engineering Company had a flying school with three aeroplanes based at the airport, and the de Havilland Aircraft Company had an aircraft maintenance facility.

 With the closure of Rongotai Airport, the government had invited a British commission to report on New Zealand airports.
 The Tymms Report produced in 1948 recommended that the isthmus at Rongotai was still the best site for an airport in Wellington, and Wellington City Council and the Chamber of Commerce also lobbied for the airport to be retained there.
 After several options for development were considered, Wellington City Council agreed to the Rongotai Terrace scheme in February 1951.
 This scheme saved Rongotai College and provided for a north-south runway.
 A major part of the scheme involved the complete removal of Rongotai Hill.
 Construction of the airport began in 1953, with the six-year project costing £5 million.
 Spoil from Rongotai Hill was used to reclaim land in Evans Bay and Lyall Bay.
 About 180 houses at Rongotai Terrace and Wexford Road on the hill were demolished or relocated to the newly reclaimed land at Evans Bay.

-A pedestrian tunnel from Coutts Street to Miramar was built under the new runway.
+Coutts Street had previously been the main road and tram route between Kilbirnie and the Miramar Peninsula, but the new runway cut the street in two.
+A pedestrian tunnel from Coutts Street to Miramar was built under the runway, and a new road to the peninsula, Cobham Drive, was built on reclaimed land at the head of Evans Bay at the north end of the runway.